MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 Similarly, monitoring resources per stamp must be independent.
 If you tear down a stamp, you still want to preserve observability.
 Each regional stamp has its own dedicated Application Insights and Log Analytics Workspace.
 The resources are provisioned per region but they outlive the stamps.

 #### Data archiving and analytics
-Operational data that is not required for active operations is exported from Log Analytics to Azure Storage Accounts for both data retention purposes and to provide an anytical source for AIOps, which can be appied to optimise the application health model and operational procedures.
+Operational data that is not required for active operations is exported from Log Analytics to Azure Storage Accounts for both data retention purposes and to provide an analytical source for AIOps, which can be applied to optimize the application health model and operational procedures.

 > Refer to [Well-architected mission critical workloads: Predictive action and AI operations](/azure/architecture/reference-architectures/containers/aks-mission-critical/azure/architecture/framework/mission-critical/mission-critical-health-modeling#predictive-action-and-ai-operations-aiops).